Display-Lab/knowledge-base/readme.md

 The causal pathways are located under the /causal_pathways directory.
 Each pathway is described in a corresponding vignette directory.

+## Attention
+The knowledge base contains a variety of files existing on a spectrum of states of development.
+Specific version of the `main` knowledge base repo exists in tandem with a specified version of the software pipeline, which are dependent on one-another for proper functionality.

+Versioning of the knowledge base may implement breaking changes, and as such version pairings of the knowledge base and software pipeline which are compatible are documented in the *WIP - changelog file somewhere?
+Wiki page?*.

+Future version of the knowledge base may be independent of the pipeline software version, and may be developed for standalone tools or other independent uses.

 ## Version
 1.1.0